If you live in Calgary, you are probably used to frequent hailstorms in the summer season.

 It provides different coverage than traditional home insurance and is usually much more affordable.

 How to Protect your Vehicle from Hail Damage

-Comprehensive or all perils auto insurance policies can protect you against hailstorms.
+Comprehensive or all-perils auto insurance policies in Alberta can protect you against hailstorms.
 Such policies cover you against damage to autos caused by wind, water, or hail.

 That’s a Wrap!